 The exact cost of your premium will depend on several factors, including the level of medical cover you require.
 On average, people in the UK pay about £1500 a year for private health insurance.
 This may seem expensive at first, but your premium will depend on your:

 - Lifestyle choices

 - Medical history

 - How many individuals are covered

 While your overall premium will go up if you add your partner to your policy, it is often cheaper to take out a joint health insurance policy.
 It also reduces the administrative burden of having to maintain and renew two separate policies.

 What does health insurance cover in the UK?

 When taking out cover, you need to think about your reasons for purchasing a policy so you can make the best investment for yourself.
-Some private healthcare options need to be added to your policy at an additional cost.
-It is up to you to decide whether these additional options make sense for you.
+Some private healthcare options and benefits can be added to your policy at an additional cost.
+It is up to you to decide whether these make sense for you.